yh2424/yh2424.github.io/people/seonguian.md

 안성의 (Korean), 安星宜(Hanja)

 Master course, Department of Photonics and Nanoelectronics, Office #505, Science & Tech.
-Building #2 Hanyang University ERICA \n B.E. in Department of Photonics and Nanoelectronics, University of Hanyang ERICA Campus (2022)
+Building #2 Hanyang University ERICA

+B.E. in Department of Photonics and Nanoelectronics, University of Hanyang ERICA Campus (2022)